hsgubert/taggle/README.md

 ## Usage

-Include taggle.js javascript in your `app/assets/javascripts/application.js`:
+Include taggle.js javascript in your `app/assets/javascripts/application.js` or `app/assets/javascripts/vendor.js`:
 ```
 //= require taggle-full
 ```

 This will include `taggle-ie8.js`, `taggle-ie9.js` and `taggle.js`.
-You can also require each one of these three files individually if you want.
+You can also require each one of these three files individually if you prefer.

 ## License